 Effective communicators increasingly are in demand to direct the exchange of information that drives our diverse world.
 Advanced writing and speaking skills need to be complemented by computer literacy and an understanding of the mass media, as well as an appreciation for the complexities in human interaction.

-Our facilities include a television studio, editing suites, and several student-run media outlets.
+Our facilities include an HD television studio and control room, AVID editing suites, and student-run media outlets.

 Putting theory into practice